What is Pay Per Click Advertising (PPC)?

 Creating an ad using the Facebook ad manager is pretty easy, although it does require you to create your content in advance.
 To create a successful ad, you need to carefully select which images or videos you’re going to use as ads and write engaging copy that will really stand out.
 Social media networks are packed full of links crying out to be clicked on, so you need to find a way of persuading users to click yours.
 Once you’ve planned your ad, you can upload your content to the ad manager and preview it to make sure it looks just right.
 You can sign-up for Facebook adverts here

 When it comes to selecting your demographics, Facebook offers you a lot of control over who sees your ads.
-As well as selecting specific locations, genders and age groups, you can target users with particular interests, behaviours and connections.
-This hugely increases the chances that those who see your ad will click on it, like it or comment on it.
+As well as selecting specific locations, genders, and age groups.
+You can also target users with particular interests, behaviours, and connections.
+This hugely increases the likelihood of people who see your ad clicking on it, reacting to it, or commenting on it.
 For each ad you create, you’ll be asked to provide a daily budget, just like you would for Google Adwords.
-Once your ad has been posted, you can track its progress by looking at click through rates, numbers of likes, comments and shares, video views and website conversions.
+Once your ad has been posted, you can track its progress by looking at click-through rates, numbers of likes, comments and shares, video views, and website conversions.
 You can then use these to improve the performance of your next ad, experimenting with different types of content.

 Although Facebook’s ad platform is relatively easy to use, there are still some common mistakes that newcomers make.
 One of these is creating the same type of ad that you would for Adwords or Bing Ads.
-On social networks, most people are looking for content they can engage with, and are often turned off by traditional sales tactics.
+On social networks, most people are looking for content they can engage with, and traditional sales tactics often turn them off.
 They’re there to be entertained, not necessarily to buy things, so your job is to entertain them and encourage them to engage with your brand.
 This builds brand awareness and trust, which may then convert into sales further down the line.